When Is the Best Time

-It's a beautiful and easy walk to circle the entire island.
 The ferry ride takes less than 2 hours.
-These makes the island even more popular.
-It's advisable to book the ferry ticket in advance especially during the weekend and summer holidays.
+This makes the island even more popular.
+People already queue an hour before departure to get a seat.
+However, you won't find massive crowds on Lundy Island.
+But still, it's advisable to book the ferry ticket in advance, especially during the weekend and summer holidays.
 Same for the 23 cottages and the campground.
-If possible come mid-week and avoid July and August.
+If possible come mid-week when visiting in July or August.

-- For ferry booking, you can either give them a call or write them an email; Ferry booking
+- For 'ferry' booking, you can either give them a call or write them an email: Ferry Booking.
+Find the timetable here: Ferry Timetable (departing either from Bideford or Ilfracombe)

-- For booking one of the 23 available cottages on the island; Cottage booking
+- For booking one of the 23 available cottages on the island: Cottage Booking (select 'Lundy' as the region)

 Diving at Lundy